 GeneCards Summary for PADI2 Gene

 PADI2 (Peptidyl Arginine Deiminase 2) is a Protein Coding gene.
-Diseases associated with PADI2 include Alzheimer Disease.
-Among its related pathways are Immune System and Chromatin organization.
+Diseases associated with PADI2 include Alzheimer Disease 16 and Alzheimer Disease.
+Among its related pathways are Innate Immune System and Chromatin organization.
 GO annotations related to this gene include calcium ion binding and protein-arginine deiminase activity.
 An important paralog of this gene is PADI1.

 UniProtKB/Swiss-Prot for PADI2 Gene